 There are occasions where mediating and/or negotiating is not possible, e.g. where threats of violence have been made by one party against the other or one party is unwilling to participate.

-The Court will identify and assess the contributions of both parties
+Assessing the contributions of both parties

 Financial contributions can be things such as your incomes, your financial resources, any inheritance received, the net equity of your assets at the commencement of the relationship, or any windfalls you may have had during the relationship which have contributed to the preservation or acquisition of matrimonial assets.